 Authorized access to residence hall residential areas is restricted to residents, their approved guests, and other approved members of the UW-Madison community.
-Residents gain entry by presenting their WISCARDS to the card access readers 24 hours a day.
+Residents gain entry by presenting their Wiscards to the card access readers 24 hours a day.
+Individual rooms have regular key access.
 Through signage and other forms of communication, all residents are cautioned against permitting strangers to enter the buildings and are urged to contact Housing staff or UWPD if they encounter strangers attempting to enter the building or the residence portions of the halls.
 UWPD police officers routinely patrol the residence halls.
 Along with routine patrols each residence hall is assigned a UW Police Officer as a liaison.